University of Minnesota Administrative Policy

 Students traveling abroad, regardless of funding source, are responsible for adhering to Administrative Policy: Student Travel and Education Abroad: Health and Safety.

-If students miss any classes due to traveling on University business they are responsible for adhering to Administrative Policy: Makeup Work for Legitimate Absences: Twin Cities, Crookston, Morris, and Rochester or the UMD Academic Affairs Policy on Excused Absences.
+If students miss any classes due to traveling on University business they are responsible for adhering to Administrative Policy: Excused Absences and Makeup Work: Crookston, Morris, Rochester, and Twin Cities or the UMD Academic Affairs Policy on Excused Absences.

 Accounting for Student Travel Expenses